terodox/terodox.tech/content/posts/2019-12-15--stencil-js-part-4/index.md

 ## Firing events

 Events are an important part of any web component that is going to take user feedback.
-It's the components way to let consumers know that something has happened.
+It's the component's way to let consumers know that something has happened.

 Luckily for us Stencil makes this incredibly easy.
-The `@Event` property allows us expose an `EventEmitter` that will publish events.
+The `@Event` property allows us to expose an `EventEmitter` that will publish events.
 The `@Event` decorator takes some options that can help us customize how the event will be published.

 The `EventEmitter` is a generic type allowing us to mark it with the data type that will be published.
 For example, if we want to publish a number in the event we would mark it like this: `EventEmitter<number>`